-• A pair of testis is present in the scrotal sac of males.
+A pair of testis is present in the scrotal sac of males.
 The testis functionsas a sex organ and also as an endocrinegland.
-The testis is composed ofseminiferous tubules and interstitial cellsorLeydig cells.
-The Leydig cells secreteseveral male sex hormones, collectivelycalled androgens, mainly testosterone.Functions of testosterone: Under theinfluence of FSH and LH, testosteroneinitiates maturation of male reproductiveorgans, and the appearance of secondarysexual characters, muscular growth,growth of facial and axillary hair,masculine voice and male sexualbehaviour.
-It enhances the total bonematrix and plays a stimulating role in the process of spermatogenesis.
+The testis is composed of seminiferous tubules and interstitial cellsorLeydig cells.
+The Leydig cells secreteseveral male sex hormones, collectivelycalled androgens, mainly testosterone.
+Functions of testosterone: Under theinfluence of FSH and LH, testosteroneinitiates maturation of male and reproductiveorgans, the appearance of secondarysexual muscular growth, growth of facial characters, and axillary hair, masculine voice and male sexual behaviour.
+It enhances the total plays a stimulating role in theprocess bonematrix and of spermatogenesis.